kinyanjui-peter/monty/README.md

 # monty
-Implementation of stack and queue using linked list
+Implementation of stack and queue using linked	: witten by: MelDev_Tech